Icebane1331/CyberSecurity_MK/Homework_week_9/SubmissionFile.md

 ![pic](Images/CName.PNG)

-    resistance.theforce.net is not being redirected cause it's not listed in the CNAME for theforce.net.
+    resistance.theforce.net is not being redirected because it's not listed in the CNAME for theforce.net.
     To fix this issue, under the Non-authoritative answer there should be a line that reads:

     www.theforce.net	      canonical name = resistance.theforce.net.